JHart96/bison_examples/examples/duration_data.md

 # Conclusion

-In this guide we have shown how to apply the edge weight model to binary presence/absence data and how to conduct subsequent analyses, while maintaining uncertainty through the whole process.
+In this guide we have shown how to apply the edge weight model to duration data and how to conduct subsequent analyses, while maintaining uncertainty through the whole process.
 Though this process is quite hands-on, it provides a huge amount of flexibility for conducting animal social network analyses in a robust and interpretable way.